AckerlyXu/heima/articles/sql-database/sql-database-design-patterns-multi-tenancy-saas-applications.md

 ---
-title: Design patterns for multi-tenant SaaS applications and Azure SQL Database | Azure
+title: Design patterns for multi-tenant SaaS applications and Azure SQL Database | Microsoft Docs
-description: This article discusses the requirements and common data architecture patterns of multi-tenant database applications running in a cloud environment need to consider and the various tradeoffs associated with these patterns.
-It also explains how Azure SQL Database, with its elastic pools and elastic tools, help address these requirements in a no-compromise fashion.
+description: Learn about the requirements and common data architecture patterns of multi-tenant software as a service (SaaS) database applications that run in a cloud environment.
 keywords: ''
 services: sql-database
 documentationcenter: ''
-author: Hayley244
+author: forester123
 manager: digimobile
 editor: ''